Endodontic treatment that protects your smile

 Restore normal chewing and function

-Without endodontic treatment, an infected tooth can continue to break down as bacteria spread to the tooth and surrounding structures, increasing the risk that the tooth will need to be removed.
-Saving your natural tooth is almost always the best option.
+Without endodontic treatment, infection can spread and weaken the tooth and surrounding structures, increasing the risk of tooth loss.
+Preserving your natural tooth is almost always the best option.

 Tooth pain is the most common sign something is wrong, but other symptoms can also indicate the need for a root canal or other endodontic procedure.